gcallah/JohnGray/papers/callahan.md

 and a voyeuristic fascination with submerged, overwhelmed, or oppositional cultures."
 Therefore, it seeks to "entrench minority traditions in protected institutions and confer on them arbitrary privileges" (1993, p.
 266).

-In the Preface of *Enlightenment's Wake*, Gray writes: "In this book, a train of thought developed in my earlier books, *Liberalisms: Essays in Political Philosophy*, *Post-liberalism: Studies and Political Thought*, and *Beyond the New
+In the preface of his 1995 book *Enlightenment's Wake* (a second edition appeared in 2007), Gray writes: "In this book, a train of thought developed in my earlier books, *Liberalisms: Essays in Political Philosophy*, *Post-liberalism: Studies and Political Thought*, and *Beyond the New
 Right: Markets, Government, and the Common Environment*, is brought to a conclusion" (2007: vii).
 He corrects the conclusion of *Post-liberalism*, arguing "the historicist argument for liberal institutions... neglects the variety of